FelixOnline/v2/content/articles/2015-1-29-imperial-appoint-its-first-vice-president-for-advancement.md

 subtitle: >
   Role will look to address and improve alumni relations
 date: "2015-01-29 23:38:48 +0000"

 # Attributes from Felix Online V1
 id: "5154"
 old_path: /news/5154/imperial-appoint-its-first-vice-president-for-advancement
 aliases:
  - /news/5154/imperial-appoint-its-first-vice-president-for-advancement
+imported: true
+comments:
+ - obviously like your website but you have to check the spelling on several of your posts Several of them are rife with spelling problems and I find it very troublesome to inform the reality on the other hand Ill surely come back againgoedkope nike schoenen maat 24 httppaulramnlnlgoedkopenikeschoenenmaat2418944htmlYour method of telling the whole thing in this piece of writing is actually fastidious every one be capable of easily know it Thanks a lotmoncler jassen lans tekst httpwwwblosrtvnlnlmonclerjassenlanstekst12988htmlbuy fitflop onlinediscount fitflops httpaustraliafitflopsblogspotcomblack christian louboutinchristian louboutin sale httpcanadachristianlouboutinoutletblogspotcomchristian louboutinscheap christian louboutin httpcanadachristianlouboutinblogspotcom

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true